xieyuheng/fidb-zero/docs/diary/2023-04-05-when-implementing-login-and-register-for-mimor.md

 The solution might be writing good documentation for fidb during it's development, explaining the problem it solves and the ideas about solving them.

+It is actually much cheaper to write documentation than to write code.